Frequently Asked Questions (F. A. Q) especially regarding foreign nationals.

 I am considering buying a property in Uganda, but what are the reasons for investing in the country?

 Whether you have been to Uganda or not, this question may come into your mind.
-Focusing your feelings about Uganda and culture itself aside for one moment, Uganda has realized a progressive economic growth, especially over the past two decades.
+Focusing your feelings about Uganda and culture itself aside for one moment, Uganda has realized a progressive economic growth, especially over the past three decades.
 Many foreign investors who chose to invest their money in Uganda not a long period back now enjoying momentous returns on their ventures in the form of capital gains and surging rental yields.
 Uganda’s good climate all year round is also worth taking into consideration because you can visit your property at any time during the year and feel a balanced weather, thus the rental earnings in Uganda are also substantially high as a result.

 Is Uganda real estate industry the best investment for me in Africa?

-In Africa, Uganda’s real estate industry amongst the many emerging markets which are conveying related returns on investment for any overseas property investor.
+In Africa, Uganda’s real estate industry is among the many emerging markets which are conveying related returns on investment for any overseas property investor.
 Therefore, the property sector in Uganda may be regarded as one of the best avenues for wide-reaching property investment currently in Africa, not only from the vantage point of capital gains, but also the boundless prospective for industrial, rental and agricultural growth in Uganda.